 When will the books be coming back?

-The books will be coming back home when the library modernization project is completed, currently projected to be in 2025.
+The books will be coming back home when the library modernization project is completed, currently projected to be in 2026.

 I am a graduate student working on my dissertation and I need books.
 What can I do?

 First, don’t panic.
 We are a library; our job is to get books to you.
-As mentioned above, our first phase targets those items that are easily serviced from LSC, leaving items in MSEL that support the more book-intensive disciplines.
+As mentioned above, our first phase targeted those items that are easily serviced from LSC, leaving items in MSEL that support the more book-intensive disciplines.
 Second, you will always be able to consult the move schedule on this page and see when call number areas are targeted to move.
 Third, you can continue to request books throughout the move, and we will continue to service the requests.
 Fourth, work with your department liaison librarian to get help.
 Finally, please be assured that our goal is to have as minimal a service disruption as possible.

 Who can I talk to for more information?